plexil-group/plexil_docs/Appendices/NodeStateDiagrams.rst

 some ancestor's ExitCondition becomes true.

 .. figure:: ../_static/images/Waiting_with_Exit_condition.png
-   :alt: Waiting state for most node types
+   :alt: Waiting state for all node types

-   Waiting state for most node types
+   Waiting state for all node types

 For Assignment nodes, the assignment takes place when the node transitions to EXECUTING: